 - ¾ cup granulated sugar, plus 1 tablespoon

 - ¾ cup packed light brown sugar

 - 2¼ cups flour

 - 1 teaspoon salt

-- TIP: use some flaked salt for that delightful salty-sweet flavor.
+- If you’d like something extra, use some flaked salt for a delightful salty-sweet flavor.